Which is more important Confidence or Competence?

 Confidence is built by realizing that you have nothing missing, nothing lacking and that you are perfect.
 Confident people usually think that they are ready for a presentation and there is nothing else that needs to be done.
 They believe the information they share is valuable and complete.
 They believe in themselves and their ability to present and lead.

-Unlike competence, confidence is built by positive self-enforcement.
-By focusing on the positive rather than on the negative or lack.
+Unlike competence, confidence is built on positive self-enforcement.
+By focusing on the positive rather than on the negative.

 Even though I already said both confidence and competence are equally important, I will only go into further detail of one of them in this article.